 - Troubleshooting issues related to convergence and accuracy of solutions obtained through custom coding or functions.

 - Setting up or troubleshooting issues associated with your computer hardware configuration and third party (non-ANSYS, Inc.) software.

-Note that Technical Support Requests do not currently cover the ANSYS Academic RedHawk & Academic PowerArtist products.
-Technical Support for these products is only available via the Apache Design, Inc. academic support email alias: firstname.lastname@example.org.
-Support Requests submitted to this email alias will be reviewed on a case-by-case basis, but are limited to the following products and product capabilities:
+Please note: technical support requests do not currently cover ANSYS Academic RedHawk and Academic PowerArtist products.
+Technical support for these products is only available via the Apache Design, Inc., academic support email alias: email@example.com.
+Support requests submitted to this email alias will be reviewed on a case-by-case basis, but are limited to the following products and product capabilities: